 In short, in making decisions, Amazon is more of a lab made of scientists relying on data and math than a company relying on human judgment.

 However, as Jeff Bezos admitted back then, there were certain kinds of decisions that cannot be modeled and made through math and data.

-Nonetheless, massive growth, for instance, in 2005 Amazon had launched Amazon Prime.
+Nonetheless, massive growth, for instance, in 2005 Amazon launched Amazon Prime.
 And there was no way to assess quantitatively, whether that initiative would have been successful.

 With Prime, Amazon can hook customers to purchase more things in the online store.
 While they also pay a subscription fee that makes Amazon revenues more predictable and at higher margins, compared to the online store.

 Short-term, operating decisions, based on quantitative analyses, and long-term, strategic decisions based on opinion and judgment

 Indeed, opinion and judgment, in that case, mattered way more.
 As Jeff Bezos recounted in 2006: